Generic Name: thalidomide

 Increased HIV Viral Load

-Inform patients of the potential risk for Stevens Johnson syndrome and toxic epidermal necrolysis and report any signs and symptoms associated with these events to their healthcare provider for evaluation [see Warnings and Precautions (5.11)].
+Inform patients of the potential risk for severe skin reactions such as SJS, TEN and DRESS and report any signs and symptoms associated with these events to their healthcare provider for evaluation [see Warnings and Precautions (5.12)].

 Tumor Lysis Syndrome